Obstructive Sleep Apnea (OSA).

 OSA can decrease the quality and length of your life.

-Most heart attacks occur between 3:00 and 5:00 AM.
+A surprising number of heart attacks occur between 3:00 and 5:00 AM.
 For those with Obstructive Sleep Apnea (OSA), this isn't a time for rest; it’s a time of extreme physical stress.
-While you should be recovering, your body is fighting for survival, gasping for air like a swimmer whose snorkel has filled with water.
+While you should be recovering, your lungs are fighting for air each time your airway collapse causing a tremendous strain on your heart.

 -